 Maureen O'Shea graduated from Dominican University with a degree in English and certification in elementary education.
 She holds a Master's Degree in Library Science from Dominican University.
 She is currently employed as a school librarian at Washington School in Glenview and works part-time at the Glenview Public Library.

-Meg Pyterek was first President of CTCB Friends Group, Adjunct Professor at National Louis University, USBBY Illinois State Ambassador, Golden Apple Winner 2003, Teacher for 34 years in Glenview #34 & Northbrook #27 School Districts; Bachelor's Degree from Bradley University, Master's Degree from Northwestern University, Doctoral Degree from National Louis University; areas of research: Authentic Literature for Children & Questioning in the Classroom; originally from Canada.
+Meg Pyterek was the first President of CTCB Friends Group.
+She is an Adjunct Professor at National Louis University & USBBY Illinois State Ambassador.
+She was a Golden Apple Winner in 2003 and a teacher for 34 years in the Glenview #34 & Northbrook #27 School Districts.
+Meg has a Bachelor's Degree from Bradley University, Master's Degree from Northwestern University, and Doctoral Degree from National Louis University (Reading and Language).
+Her areas of research are: Authentic Literature for Children & Questioning in the Classroom.
+She loves to read, write, and travel!

 Brian Wilson proudly joined the Friends group in January 2015.
 He works as a Full-Time Children's Librarian at the Evanston Public Library.
 Brian writes audiovisual reviews to Booklist magazine, and has served on such committees as the Bluestem Award Steering Committee, the Monarch Award Committee, and the 2015 Odyssey Award Selection Committee.
 At Evanston Public Library, he provides an annual presentation on his favorite picture books.
 Please visit his blog, Mr. Brian's Picture Book Picks at http://mrbrianspicturebookpicks.blogspot.com/.